-All school districts in the United States are required by law to identify, locate, and evaluate children with disabilities.
-Once this has occurred, school districts have a duty to evaluate whether the children are eligible for special education and then begin to develop individualized education programs for them.
-IDEA and the corresponding regulations define "children with disabilities" as those suffering from at least one of the following conditions:
+All school districts in the United States are required by law to identify, locate, and test children with disabilities.
+School districts then have a duty to evaluate the eligibility of children for education support or services.
+Then, they begin to develop individualized education programs, often called "IEPs," for them.

 - Hearing impairment

-- Speech or language impairment
+- Speech-language impairment

 - Visual impairment